The test command can be used to compare either numbers or strings, and to check file properties via numerous tests.

 The following tests are for use with the internal version of the test command.

-True if the shell option ex_option_name is enabled.
+-o ex_option_name- True if the shell option

-True if the shell variable ex_variable is set (i.e., has been assigned a value).
+ex_variableis set (i.e., has been assigned a value).

 In contrast to the external version of test, when using the internal version, do not include the $ when referencing variables (e.g., builtin test -v 'PATH' ; echo "${?}").